Applied Epistemic Engineering

 Unlike pure theory, AEE is built for execution.
 It uses logic, adversarial modeling, and empirical data to:

-• Expose structural falsehoods
+• Expose structural falsehoods through systematic stress-testing

-• Forecast robust outcomes
+• Forecast robust outcomes by identifying failure modes early

 Ready to Engineer Your Beliefs?